 Argentina is the third-largest economy in Latin America with a GDP of US$632.24 billion in 2022 and a population of 46.9 million spread among 23 provinces as of January 2023.
-It is considered one of the most urbanized nations in the world with approximately 92 percent of the country’s population is concentrated in urban areas, with 45 percent living in Buenos Aires (Capital and Province), and another 20 percent distributed in the provinces of Córdoba, Santa Fe, and Mendoza.
+It is considered one of the most urbanized nations in the world with approximately 92 percent of the population concentrated in urban areas.
+Nearly 46 percent live in Buenos Aires (Capital and Province) and another 20 percent is distributed in the provinces of Córdoba, Santa Fe, and Mendoza.
 The country has a talented and educated workforce, but its population has experienced economic turbulence over the last 75 years.

-The United States is a top source of foreign direct investment in Argentina, totalling $8.73 billion (2020).
+The United States is Argentina’s top foreign direct investor, totalling US$131.6 billion in the last 10 years.
 There are more than 300 U.S. companies present in Argentina, some whose presence dates back more than 100 years.
-Despite current macroeconomic challenges, there are significant opportunities for U.S. companies in sectors such as energy, mining, health, agriculture, information technology, and infrastructure.
-U.S. companies are widely respected in Argentina for their good business practices, transparency, corporate social responsibility activities, high quality, and good customer service.
+Despite the current macroeconomic challenges, there are significant opportunities for U.S. companies in energy, mining, health, agriculture, information technology, and safety & security, among others.
+U.S. companies are widely respected in Argentina for their good business practices, transparency, corporate social responsibility, high quality, and good customer service.

 Reasons why U.S. companies should consider exporting to Argentina:

 - Argentina is a resource-rich country with enormous potential for further development.
 The country has the second-largest shale gas and fourth-largest shale oil reserves in the world, as well as abundant solar and wind energy resources.

 - Argentina features the third-largest proven lithium reserves, after Chile and Australia, and is expected to become a leading exporter over the next decade.
 More than 70 percent of Argentina’s proven lithium resources are yet to be exploited.

 - U.S. expertise, technology, and equipment are needed to further develop critical sectors of the economy, such as energy, mining, information & communications technology, infrastructure, and agriculture, among others.

-- The country is digitally capable, with high internet penetration and smart phone dissemination.
+- The country is digitally capable, with high internet penetration and smart phone use.